elclanrs/jq-tiles/README.md

   cssSpeed     : 300, // css3 transition speed [100,200,300,400,500,600,700,800,900,1000],
   nav          : true, // Add navigation
-  navWrap      : null, // Add the navigation to an existing element thumbs       : true, // Show thumbnails when hovering nav thumbSize    : 25, // Thumbnail size (percentage of the original image) beforeChange : function() {}, // Runs before changing the image
+  navWrap      : null, // Add the navigation to an existing element bullets      : true, // Show bullets, if false the show pagination with numbers thumbs       : true, // Show thumbnails when hovering nav thumbSize    : 25, // Thumbnail size (percentage of the original image) beforeChange : function() {}, // Runs before changing the image